-- Identify potential impacts to ground-water quality resulting from remedial action activities. - Ensure compliance with ARARs. - Obtain requisite data for CERCLA remedial performance evaluations. - Determine background water quality at each of the sites.
+- Identify potential impacts to ground-water quality resulting from remedial action activities; - Ensure compliance with ARARs; - Obtain requisite data for CERCLA remedial performance evaluations; and, - Determine background water quality at each of the sites.

 The primary objectives and a summary of the hydrogeology of each site are briefly discussed below.
-A detailed site description of the geology and the hydrogeology of each site can be found in prior decision documents, and the EMG (USACE, 1999).
+A detailed site description of the geology and the hydrogeology of each site can be found in prior decision documents and the EMG (USACE, 1999).

-Objectives for SLDS:
+Objectives for SLDS follow:

-- Evaluate ground-water contaminant occurrence and migration within the lower hydrostratigraphic unit (HU-B) with emphasis on the uppermost HU-B surface beneath SLDS and its downgradient perimeter. - Assess background conditions and ground-water quality in several known contamination source areas that will undergo remediation. - Evaluate potential impacts to ground-water quality resulting from remedial actions. - Provide data necessary for the CERCLA evaluation process. - Resolve the ground-water head relative to that of the Mississippi River.
+- Evaluate ground-water contaminant occurrence and migration within the lower hydrostratigraphic unit (HU-B) with emphasis on the uppermost HU-B surface beneath SLDS and its downgradient perimeter. - Meet commitments made in ROD. - Assess background conditions and ground-water quality in several known contamination source areas that will undergo remediation. - Evaluate potential impacts to ground-water quality resulting from remedial actions. - Provide data necessary for the CERCLA evaluation process. - Monitor the ground-water head relative to that of the Mississippi River.

-Ground water at SLDS is found within three hydrostratigraphic units (HUs): the upper soil unit, referred to as the HU-A; the lower soil unit, referred to as either the Mississippi River Alluvial Aquifer or the HU-B and the limestone bedrock, referred to as the HU-C (Figure 3-5) (USACE, 1998b).
-The HU-A is not an aquifer and is not considered a potential source of drinking water because it has insufficient yield, poor natural water quality, and susceptibility to surface water contaminants of the industrial setting (USACE, 1998b).
+Ground water at SLDS is found within three HUs: the upper soil unit, referred to as the HU-A; the lower soil unit, referred to as either the Mississippi River Alluvial Aquifer or the HU-B; and, the limestone bedrock, referred to as the HU-C (Figure 3-5) (USACE, 1998b).
+The HU-A is not an aquifer and is not a potential source of drinking water because it has insufficient yield, poor natural water quality, and susceptibility to surface water contaminants of the industrial setting (USACE, 1998b).
 The use of the HU-B for a drinking water resource is highly unlikely for several reasons: the industrial setting of the SLDS, the site's proximity to both the Mississippi and the city's drinking water supply, and the poor natural water quality of the HU-B (USACE, 1998b).
-However, the HU-B does qualify as a potential source of drinking water under the Guidelines for Ground-water Classification under the EPA Ground-water Protection Strategy (USEPA, 1986).
+However, the HU-B does qualify as a potential source of drinking water under the Guidelines for Ground-water Classification Under the EPA Ground-Water Protection Strategy (USEPA, 1988).
 The HU-C would be an unlikely water supply source, as it is deeper and a less productive hydrostratigraphic unit (USACE, 1998b).

-The ground-water monitoring well network for SLDS is identified in Figure 3-7.
-Charts 3-1 and 3-2 describe the methodologies used to determine the parameter analyzed for each monitoring well and at what sample interval, respectively.
+The ground-water monitoring well network for SLDS is identified in Figure 3-6.
+Figures 3-7 and 3-8 describe the methodologies used to determine the parameter analyzed for each monitoring well and at what sample interval, respectively.
 Ground-water sampling parameters are listed in Table 3-3.
-The parameter and interval may be modified based on a review of data as specified in Charts 3-1 and 3-2.
+The parameter and interval may be modified based on a review of data as specified in Figures 3-7 and 3-8.